Belarus is occupied and controlled by the Russian Empire.

 The Belarussian Soviet Socialist Republic is proclaimed.

-Belarus declares its independence after the Soviet Union falls.
+Belarus declares its independence following the collapse of the Soviet Union.

 Belarus signs an economic union agreement with Russia.